 I know lots of folks bitch about the Twin I-Beam front end, but it’s a much nicer riding and handling affair than the crude solid beam axle on its predecessor, like this 1962.
 Even the steering wheel had a better angle in the later versions.
 Other than that, this interior looks mighty familiar.

 As much as I appreciate the slick’s quirky rear end styling, it wasn’t what I had in mind at the time: maximum utility and ruggedness.
 And its two-handle tailgate latches seem a bit tedious.
 Amazingly enough, my battered tailgate still works and latches.
-The ’64 and up bed looks a bit more solid to me, or maybe it’s just my imagination.
+The ’64 and up bed looks a bit more solid to me, and it’s not just my imagination.

 But I admit to having a soft spot for that giant rear window, which the non-unibody trucks never had.
 And I’ve always wondered, did Ford spend the money to have this big piece of glass tooled up, or is it a leftover windshield or rear window from a previous car?
 Does anybody recognize it?